quyendang/OpenCore-Guide/README.md

 * SystemSerialNumber: Can be generated with MacSerial or use previous from Clover's config.plist.

 **DataHub**
+Fill all these fields to match your clover smbios

 **PlatformNVRAM**
+Fill all these fields to match your clover smbios

 **SMBIOS**
+Fill all these fields to match your clover smbios

 **UpdateDataHub**: YES (Update Data Hub fields)